wlillisdev/hangman/README.md

 __Main Game__

-  - At game start screen, the user is greeted with a bright game interface.
-It displays the current users lives, What letters he has guessed, (current nothing displayed as game has yet to start) What the Hidden word is _ _ _ _  that is randomly selected form a directory of over 400 Kyle Ying.
+  - At the game start screen, the user is greeted with a bright game interface.
+It displays the current users lives, What letters he has guessed, (current nothing displayed as game has yet to started) What the Hidden word is _ _ _ _  that is randomly selected form a directory of over 400 words.
   The screen also asks the user to guess a letter.
-I also included asci art in to the lives dictionary to display at the opening screen of the game saying Good Luck.
+I also included ascii art in to the lives dictionary to display at the opening screen of the game saying Good Luck.

     ![Main Game Interface](images_readme/start_game.png)

-  - Each user guess is recorded in you have used these letters.
+  - Each user guess is recorded in you have used these letters section.
 Every time they guess wrong thy lose a life and the hangman visual builds.
 The user also gets a message in red telling them that letter is not in the word.

     ![Display Lives & Visual hangman](images_readme/how_to_play.png)

-  - When the user guesses a correct letter in the hidden word. the letter is revealed in current word, And get notfied of correct guess in terminal also in green text.
+  - When the user guesses a correct letter in the hidden word. the letter is revealed in current word, And the user get notfied of correct guess in the terminal also in green text.

     ![Show Letter in current word when correct](images_readme/correct_guess.png)

-  - Clear terminal in between each move was also integrated to improve user experience
+  - Clear terminal in between each move was also integrated to improve user experience and game play.

-  - If the user gets all the letters correct in the current word they win, And message you win will appear.
+  - If the user gets all the letters correct in the current word they win, And a message you win will appear.Along with the hidden word revealed.

     ![User Win](images_readme/you_win.png)

-  - If the user loses all their lives & the hangman visual will be completed the hangman wins, and the game over message is displayed.
+  - If the user loses all their lives & the hangman visual is completed the hangman wins,and the user loses.The game over message is displayed.
 The hidden word will also be revealed.

     ![Hangman Wins](images_readme/game_over.png)